 Korean Fried Rice

 There are fried rice dishes in many cuisines, from Japanese to Chinese to Korean.
 Some of the ingredients that seem most distinctive to the Korean style fried rice are sesame oil, Spam or another pork product, and kimchi.
-Portions of Kimchi Fried Rice are often topped with a fried egg, and as long as you read through the recipe and get a handle on the timing, frying up some eggs as the rice finishes cooking is highly do-able, and makes this into very satisfying lunch or dinner.
+Portions of Kimchi Fried Rice are often topped with a fried egg.
+Read through the recipe and get a handle on the timing and you can fry up the eggs as the you finish cooking the rice.
+The addition of the egg makes this into very satisfying lunch or dinner.
 Or breakfast, come to think of it.
 If you’re feeling frisky, throw a slice of Grilled Pineapple on top!

 Kimchi in Fried Rice

 Kimchi is a pickled vegetable cured in a mixture of onion, ginger, garlic, red pepper flakes, sugar, anchovies or some other fermented fish or fish product.
 It’s an integral part of Korean food and cooking (or preserving) and had made its way into many other cuisines around Asia and the world.
-Napa cabbage is the most popular central vegetable to pickle for kimchi.
+Napa cabbage is the most popular central vegetable to pickle for kimchi (sometimes mistakenly spelled kimchee!).
 Often it is mixed with daikon and/or carrots.

 Making your own kimchi is something I plan to tackle one day for sure, but meanwhile lucky for us it’s more and more easily available.
 Look for it in Korean or other Asian markets, or buy it online.